 To be able to publish the application we are using two important libraries, we are talking about App Center and Code Push.

 AppCenter library it’s very useful to build the application and manage different environments, in our case we have development, quality assurance, staging, and production environments.
 Thus, we don’t care about generating the APK or IPA for every deployment.
 Also, AppCenter allows us to share this application with different users, so they send e-mail notification when it’s a new build.
 In addition, AppCenter will monitor the use and we can check some statistics in the Dashboard.

 Finally, the last feature of React-Native that I’m going to talk about is using animations.
-In short, we used the library and the component from React-Native.
+In short, we used the

 The results are amazing, we created two custom components to simulate a progress circle graph and a speedometer graph using the SVG library.